dotmpe/x-make/001-viral-make/README.rst

 :Description: Experiment with a 'viral' make.
 One Rules.mk is symlinked for each directory found beneath the current, including new directories each run.
 Instead of 'invading' the directory with this new path, the path to the Rules.mk and the generated Rules.subdirs.mk is prefixed.
+This separate tree can be used to put other generated targets too, parallel to their source files.

 ----